 January 21st, 2026

-Gabriella Canzani, selected as a young emerging artist by the Winnipeg Symphony Orchestra, has been invited to participate in the Michael Nesbitt Composers Institute.
-Through mentoring from the WSO’s composer in residence, Haralabos [Harry] Stafylakis, Gabriella has prepared her first orchestral composition for performance at the opening concert of the 2026 Winnipeg New Music Festival.
+Gabriella, selected as a young emerging artist by the Winnipeg Symphony Orchestra, was invited to participate in the Michael Nesbitt Composers Institute.
+Through mentoring from the WSO’s composer in residence, Haralabos [Harry] Stafylakis, Gabriella prepared her first orchestral composition for performance at the opening concert of the 2026 Winnipeg New Music Festival.

 A word from Gabriella on Ode to Mourning Doves (2025)